KNMI/adaguc-server/doc/configuration/FilePath.md

 -   ncml - The ncmlfile to apply, see [NCML support](../info/ncml.md) for details
 -   retentionperiod - Optional setting in [iso period](../info/ISO8601.md) format to schedule an automatic cleanup.
 This feature is used to create rolling archives of streaming datasets.
 Note that `<Settings enablecleanupsystem="true"/>` ( See [Settings](./Settings.md) ) also needs to be set.
--   retentiontype - Optional setting, and currently only `filetimedate` is allowed.
+-   retentiontype - Optional setting, and currently only `datatime` is allowed.
 -   <value> - Directory, file or OpenDAP url

 The following configuration adds all files in the specified directory